zaoyang/30-days-of-vue/day-26/day-26.cq.md

 {lang=javascript,line-numbers=off}
 <<[src/testing-todo-mvc/tests/unit/.eslintrc.js](./src/testing-todo-mvc/tests/unit/.eslintrc.js)

-Specifying `jest: true` in the `env` option of the `.eslintrc.js` file will configure the linter to recognize the set of predefined global variables that exists within the Jest framework.
+Specifying `jest: true` in the `env` option will configure the linter to recognize the set of predefined global variables that exists within the Jest framework.

 The Vue CLI creates an `example.spec.js` file that has a sample test prepared for us.
 We'll remove this file and simply create an `App.spec.js` file which will be the file where we write our tests for the `App` component.